nikogu/game-sprite/README.md

 ### 2：Setting render context

-GameSprite Support Canvas、DOM、SnapSVG, you need tell GameSprite which one your need.
+GameSprite Support Canvas、DOM、SnapSVG, you need tell GameSprite which one you need.

     //DOM: the dom which as sprite's container
     //Snap: Snap paper